 Events in analytics are all user interactions on your website.
-So any activity that users perform on a page of your website is an ‘event’ or ‘event hit’.
-For example:
+Any activity that users perform on a page of your website is an ‘event’ or ‘event hit’, for example:

 Event tracking in web analytics collects data on users’ interactions with elements of your website.
 It allows you to collect data like:

-- Ecommerce data (like average order value and ecommerce conversion rate)
+- Ecommerce data (for example, average order value and ecommerce conversion rate).

-- Session data (like session duration and pages per session)
+- Session data (for example, session duration and pages per session).

 When you track events, you can better understand how users are interacting with your website.
 If you combine it with understanding how they experience your website and why they complete specific actions, it can help you drive more conversions.

 The two data analytics systems, session-based and event-based, fundamentally differ in their measurement model.
-For example, in session-based analytics platforms, such as Universal Analytics, the main focus of data analysis lies in tracking Google Analytics sessions that occur on the website, while event-based analytics track particular actions those website users take.
+For example, in session-based analytics platforms, such as Universal Analytics, the main focus of data analysis lies in tracking sessions that occur on the website, while event-based analytics track particular actions the website users take.

-Session-based analytics system monitors website using categories such as session duration, bounce rate, traffic source, etc. It lets you organize all your data into neat dashboards, so you can easily assess your company’s page performance.
+Session-based analytics uses categories such as session duration, bounce rate, traffic source, etc. It lets you organize all your data into neat dashboards, so you can easily assess your company’s page performance.

 In session-based analytics platforms, a session is the foundation of all the reporting.
-A session refers to various interactions that take place within a given timeframe.
-You can think of a session as a container for all user actions performed on your site.
+You can think of a session as a container for all user actions performed on your site within a given timeframe.

-What is crucial in session-based analytics is how the session started (i.e. which channel the user came from) and how it ended (i.e. where the user dropped off), average session times, and pages per visit, just to name a few.
+What is crucial in session-based analytics is how the session started (for example, which channel the user came from) and how it ended (for example, where the user dropped off), average session times, and pages per visit, just to name a few.

 Session-based platforms features include:

-For most other user interactions in a session-based analytics platform (e.g., video views, file downloads, or widget clicks) you need to set an event.
+For most other user interactions in a session-based analytics platform (such as video views, file downloads, or widget clicks) you need to set an event.

 For example, event tracking in Universal Analytics has three descriptors you can use for an interaction:

-Goals can help you collect valuable data about user behavior, such as making a phone call directly from the website using the click-to-call functionality or submitting a contact form.
+Goals can help you collect valuable data about important user behavior, such as making a phone call directly from the website using the click-to-call functionality or submitting a contact form.
 You can report and analyze the conversion rate of each traffic source for each goal.
-You may use the ‘end session’ point, i.e. where and why people drop off, how many of them convert, and optimize the website to increase the conversion rate.
+You may use the ‘end session’ point to see where and why people drop off, how many of them convert, and optimize the website to increase the conversion rate.

-It is worth noting that in the session-based model, user flows and funnels are based on events that were done within one visit (session).
-It can be less accurate when there are many steps in a conversion funnel that can be completed during separate visits.
+It is worth noting that in the session-based model, user flows and funnel reports are based on events from one visit (session).
+They can be less accurate in depicting actual conversion paths when your funnels involve many steps that can be completed during separate visits.

 Session-based analytics gives you information such as the number of unique visitors and page views on your website.
-And if you set up custom event tracking, you can understand your site’s user behavior better.
+And if you pair it custom event tracking, you can understand your site’s user behavior better.